MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v1.md

 **`memoryLimit`** - **Memory limit**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies the maximum amount of memory available to the container as a integer with optional suffixes like `2GB`.
+Specifies the maximum amount of memory available to the container as an integer with optional suffixes like `2GB`.
 <!-- :::editable-content-end::: -->
 <br>